Eelektrosses/DUBIOUSSWAN/README.md

 <br>
 <p align="center">
-  heyo! im typically offtab playing games or writing or something, but i tend to check in alot!  <br> if not feel free to whisper me 2 interact! cuddles + hugs are fine!! <sub>just dont cover anyone im sitting with pls !!</sub> <br> <br> <sub>i may go quiet, nothing against you! im just a weird digital agoraphobe getting over their fears w/ conversational issues but i try! ^w^</sub>
+  heyo! im typically offtab playing games or writing or something, but i tend to check in alot!  <br> if not feel free to whisper me 2 interact! cuddles + hugs are fine!! <sub>just dont cover anyone im sitting with pls !!</sub> <br> <br> <sub>i may go quiet, nothing against you! im just a weird digital agoraphobe getting over their fears w/ conversational issues but i try! ^w^</sub> <br> <br> i dont have an extended dni but pls DONT interact if: <br> <em>ur under 16, ship incest/pedo content, or r just gonna be weird.. thx</em>

 </p>